apache/seatunnel/docs/en/connector-v2/sink/StarRocks.md

-We use templates to automatically create starrocks tables, which will create corresponding table creation statements based on the type of upstream data and schema type, and the default template can be modified according to the situation
+We use templates to automatically create starrocks tables, which will create corresponding table creation statements based on the type of upstream data and schema type, and the default template can be modified according to the situation.
+Only work on multi-table mode at now.

 ```sql
 CREATE TABLE IF NOT EXISTS `${database}`.`${table_name}`